|The Golden Temple is seen through a decorative archway on the religious grounds of the historic Sikh location.|

 |We walked through the old part of the town of Amritsar on our return to the hotel.|

-Its architecture represents a unique harmony between the Muslims and the Hindus way of construction work and this is considered the best architectural specimens of the world.
+Its architecture represents a unique harmony between the Muslims and the Hindu’s way of construction work, and this is considered the best architectural specimen of the world.
 It is often quoted that this architecture has created an independent Sikh school of architecture in the history of art in India.”

 |We were fascinated by the historic architecture.|